nanobox-io/nanobox-docs/source/cli/sim/evar.html.md

 ---
 title: sim evar
+description: The 'sim evar' command is used to manage environment variables in your local simulated-production environment.
 ---

 The `sim evar` command is used to manage environment variables in your sim environment.
 The following subcommands are available: